Francisco Laína: 23-F and head of the Provisional Government

 At one o'clock in the morning, General Alfonso Armada, co-responsible for the coup, went to Laína's office demanding that he order the Civil Guard and the National Police Corps to join the uprising, Laína told him that "your behavior is disloyal because when I was in the University Militias I was taught that the boss must be followed until death, and your boss is the King.
 And what you have to do is obey the King".

-Laína maintained direct contact with Juan Carlos I and Sabino Fernández throughout the night, during which he sent six communiqués to the 50 governors with precise orders to deal with what was happening.
+Laína maintained direct contact with Juan Carlos I and Sabino Fernández throughout the night via a direct secure encrypted telephone line (which had only become operational that very same morning), during which he sent six communiqués to the 50 governors with precise orders to deal with what was happening.
 He also had three telephone calls with General Jaime Milans del Bosch, the other person responsible for the coup.

 Laína had several discussions with the general director of RTVE Fernando Castedo, as he considered that it was a mistake for the national public television to continuously broadcast live reports of the coup d'état, as Laína felt that the antidote to that confusing and explosive situation was to do everything possible to calm the Spanish people and return as soon as possible to normality.
 He also ordered several arrests, including of Juan García Carrés, a far-right civilian member of the conspiracy.

 The commission also discussed, after the King's delivery of his televised address condemning the coup and calling for unambiguous support for the legitimate democratic government, the liberation of the Congress.
 After the advice of the psychologist José Luis Pinillos Díaz, this did not happen and on the morning of 24 February the coup d'état failed and the deputies and the government were released, almost 20 hours after the assault.

 Laína participated in the council of ministers that was held a few hours after the liberation of the government, and in the afternoon at the National Defence Board, at the request of Adolfo Suárez.
 The minister of defence Agustín Rodríguez Sahagún called to be part of the meeting on 25 February in which the arrest of General Armada was agreed upon.

 According to historian and professor Alfonso Pinilla, the role of Laína and the provisional government was to "avoid a power vacuum and maintain a certain normality in the system.
 And Laína fulfilled that job brilliantly".